GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/modifying-and-storing-again-the-image-urls-from-all-image-blocks-in-a-post/en.md

 - Apply transformations, replacing the original URLs with the converted URLs
 - Store the adapted content

 The transformations will be executed via regex search and replace, with each regex pattern generated dynamically based on the inner HTML content of the block (in this case, the `src` element in the `core/image` block's HTML code).
+As such, we must escape characters in both the regex pattern and the replacement string:

-As the block HTML code could contain any of the regex special characters (such as `.`, `+`, `(`, etc), these must be escaped.
+- The generated regex patterns could contain any of the regex special characters (such as `.`, `+`, `(`, etc), so these must be escaped
+- The replacements could contain a regex replacement variable (such as `$1`), so these must be escaped

 ```graphql
 query InitializeEmptyVariables {